Abdullah Ahmad: Biography

 Abdullah was not the only individual arrested.
 Razak's former press secretary and deputy minister Abdullah Majid and New Straits Times Press group deputy-editor Abdul Samad Ismail also fell victim to the ISA and they were collectively dubbed "The Three Abduls".
 Under pressure from the government, Abdul Samad publicly confessed to being a communist, and implicated both Abdullah and Majid.

 Abdullah was ultimately imprisoned at the Kamunting Detention Centre for five years, spending two them in solitary confinement, over alleged communist ties.
 A close ally of Mahathir Mohamad, Abdullah was released along with 17 other ISA detainees when Mahathir became prime minister in 1981.

 Following his release, he re-joined UMNO and became the head of the party's Kok Lanas division, which was previously known as Machang.
 He became its member of parliament in 1986 until his defeat in 1990.

 In 1995, he was made a member of Utusan Malaysia's board of directors and in 2000 he was made the New Straits Times Press group executive director, later becoming the group editor-in-chief.

 He also served as the Malaysian special envoy to the United Nations from 1995 to 2000.

-In 2003, he wrote an article criticising Saudi Arabian policies that aided the United States invasion of Iraq, among other things.
+In 2003, he wrote an article criticising Saudi Arabian policies that aided the United States invasion of Iraq, Wahhabism, and the hypocrisy of Saudi royals.
 As a result, the Saudi government reduced Malaysian quota for haj, and Abdullah was fired from the New Straits Times Press group at the request of UMNO, then leading the government and the group's largest shareholder.
-His contract was initially set to expire on October 2004.
+His contract was initially set to expire in October 2004.

 Ahmad died on 12 June 2016, after battling cancer.
 He was 82.
 His body was brought back to his hometown in Kok Lanas, Kelantan.